fairfieldhannah/portfolio/finalproject2.md

 This bar chart does not seem to yield any obvious signifigance in comparing the regions percentage of workforce in physically demanding jobs with counties' overdose death rates.

+Because many drug overdose deaths involve at least one opiod, I would like to next look at the levels of prescribed opiods across counties in West Virginia.

 **Resolution:** what can we do to decrease drug overdoses in the United States?
+-Educate prescription writers on avoiding prescribing opiods, and signs to look for if they suspect a patient is abusing their prescribed drugs.
+OPIOD REDUCTION ACT 2018
 -Walk up clinics in high risk areas
 -Narcan education